Hearing Process & Procedures

 This information is intended only for individuals who are scheduled for FEMA debt collection (recoupment) appeal hearings.

-Debt collection is necessary when FEMA assistance is used inappropriately, there is duplication of benefits, funds are obtained by fraud, or assistance is provided in error.
+Debt collection is necessary when FEMA assistance is used inappropriately, there is duplication of benefits, funds are obtained by fraud or misrepresentation, or, in some cases, when assistance is provided in error.

 After every disaster, FEMA reviews disaster assistance payments to ensure taxpayer dollars were properly spent.
 In a small percentage of the cases, FEMA finds that disaster assistance may have been given to applicants who were not eligible for some or all the money they received.